nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 * *school work* is the most obvious application; a lot of education (at least up to high school, but also a number of certifications that one might need to get as an adult) is still very much a test of one's ability to recall given information.
 * *languages* are the killer app of spaced repetition; it makes it trivial to increase your vocabulary and memorize the rules of grammar.
 It will not be enough to fully grasp a language, but it takes a lot of the work out of the task.
 * *multi-step processes* this could be memorizing a piece of music, a full theater play, a complex hypnotic induction, etc. Anything that has too many steps to fit comfortably in one's head.
-* *scripts* there are [great ways](https://youtu.be/k8k_rNTDjJM) to remember scripts to the exact word; spaced repetition becomes useful when you want to *keep* that knowledge in for the long term or if you want to remember a series of ideas rather than specific words (talks would be an example of something where you do not have to be word-exact).
+* *scripts* there are [great ways](https://youtu.be/k8k_rNTDjJM) to remember scripts down to the exact word; spaced repetition becomes useful when you want to *keep* that knowledge in for the long term or if you want to remember a series of ideas rather than specific words (talks would be an example of something where you do not have to be word-exact).
-* *maintaining motor tasks* this one is more tricky to find use for[^motor] but very much worth it when you can find a use case.
+* *maintaining motor tasks* is more tricky to find uses for[^motor] but very much worth it when you can find a use case.
 Basically, any manual activity that you can practice as a bite-sized thing and classify as pass or fail would fall into this category.
 * *remembering everything* some people just want to remember every movie or book they ever read.
 Adding a summary of it to your system is an easy way to do that if it is of interest to you (I personally [just take notes](/writing/guides/ideas)).
 * *preserve existing knowledge* any knowledge you currently have and fear you will forget with time is, pretty much by definition, perfect for spaced repetition.